The whiplash of Pope Francis’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds

 That’s why my thoughts kept returning to the people who didn’t have the same protection — like the Catholics in the pews at that Saturday evening Mass in Baghdad.
 I wondered: Who among the crowd might be sick in a couple of days?
 Could a Mass even lead to death?

 On the flight back to Rome on Monday, I asked the pope how he’d weighed the risks of the trip, and whether he worried about the death of somebody who’d come to see him.
 But the pontiff didn’t directly answer the question.
 He said he’d thought deeply about the trip in advance, “prayed a lot over this.”
-He indicated that he’d wrestled with what to do.
+He indicated he’d wrestled with what to do.

 He said he believed God would look out for Iraqis who might have been exposed to the virus.